daos-stack/daos/doc/overview/security.md

 ### Access Control Lists

-Client access to resources like pools and containers is controlled by DAOS Access Control Lists (AC).
+Client access to resources like pools and containers is controlled by DAOS Access Control Lists (ACL).
 These ACLs are derived in part from NFSv4 ACLs, and adapted for the unique needs of a distributed system.

 The client may request read-only or read-write access to the resource.
 If the